Develop a sound foundation to prepare for a career or further study.

 - Chemical Engineering

 Required courses provide a strong foundation in chemistry, physics and mathematics with a focus on using developed skills and knowledge in a full-year capstone research project.
-Together with your faculty adviser, you'll develop and execute a four-year chemistry program that may include a particular emphasis in biology, forensics, environmental science, nanotechnology, computer science, electronics and/or secondary education based upon your future career interests.
+Together with your faculty adviser, you'll develop and execute a four-year chemistry degree program that may include a particular emphasis in biology, forensics, environmental science, nanotechnology, computer science, electronics and/or secondary education based upon your future career interests.